 A Ming-vintage Chinese artillery piece (bottom) called a futsurōki in Japanese.
 Ryukyu was an early adopter of such weapons during fifteenth century.

-Other shipwrecked Koreans described military affairs in and around Shuri castle in detail in a 1462 account.
-The soldiers guarding the perimeter of the castle served yearly tours of duty, with a member of the royal family appointed to train and oversee each year's new conscripts.
-The basic unit of the army was a 100-man group, several of whom guarded the castle.
-When the king ventured out, a 300-man contingent of mounted soldiers accompanied him.
-Within the castle, about 100 people serving in five-day rotations administered the military forces and made logistical arrangements.
-Outside of Shuri, a local warlord administered a stone fortress in each of the nearby districts.
-The Korean account did not specify the number of these fortresses, but other sources list sixteen of them in addition to Shuri.24
+Koreans described around Shuri castle in The soldiers guarding the served yearly tours of the royal family oversee each year's new of the army was a 100whom guarded the castle. out. a 300-man soldiers accompanied about 100 people serving administered the military logistical arrangements. warlord administered a the nearby districts.
+The specify the number of other sources list sixteen Shuri.8

-Ruins of an Okinawan stone fortress (J. gusuku, O. gushiku).
+Ruins of an Okinawan stone fortress (J.gusuku, O. gushiku).

-This early system of military organization was almost certainly the direct predecessor of the hiki system established by Shō Shin, a pivotal monarch in Ryukyuan history.
-Throughout his long reign, he strove, with considerable success, to strengthen the power of the king vis-à-vis the hereditary warlords (aji), to enhance the ideological and symbolic authority of the king, and to build a centralized, efficient military system.
+This early system of military organization was almost certainly the direct predecessor of the hiki system established by Shō Shin, a pivotal monarch in Rvukvuan history.
+Throughout his long reign, he strove, with considerable success, to strengthen the power of the king vis-à-vis the hereditary warlords (aji), to enhance the ideological and symbolic authority of the king, and to build a centralized. efficient military system.
 It is therefore ironic that Shō Shin figures prominently in one strand of the myth of Ryukyuan pacifism: the story of karate.

-Because the king confiscated weapons and forbade their use, the basic story line goes, Okinawans became adept at fighting with their empty hands or using farm implements as weapons.25 Modern myth making notwithstanding, Shō Shin pursued two basic strategies with respect to military affairs.
+Because the king confiscated weapons and forbade their use, the basic story line goes, Okinawans became adept at fighting with their empty hands or using farm implements as weapons.9 Modern myth making notwithstanding, Shō Shin pursued two basic strategies with respect to military affairs.
 On the one hand, he sought to place all Ryukyuan military power under direct royal command.
 On the other, he sought to strengthen Ryukyu's military by implementing a more efficient organization and improved infrastructure.